mozilla-ai/lumigator/lumigator/python/mzai/backend/backend/tests/README.md

 ### Global Dependency Injection
 ## TODO: Resolve

-Currently a global instance of this class is defined in the `mzai.backend.settings.settings` variable and imported throughout the application.
+Currently a global instance of this class is defined in the `backend.settings.settings` variable and imported throughout the application.
 This means that settings are read for the environment one time as soon as the settings class is imported.
 This means that settings for the TestContainers services that are defined in the `conftest.py` fixtures